-(2) Draft integrated resource plan.
-Not later than four months prior to the due date of the final plan, the utility must file its draft integrated resource plan with the commission.
-At minimum, the draft integrated resource plan must include all the elements required under this section and to the extent practicable all appendices and attachments.
+(2) Draft IRP.
+Not later than four months prior to the due date of the final IRP, the utility must file its draft IRP with the commission.
+At minimum, the draft IRP must include fully-developed versions of all the elements required under this section and to the extent practicable all appendices and attachments.

+(3) Two-year progress report work plan.
+Not later than fifteen months prior to the due date of its two-year progress report, the utility must file an updated work plan that outlines the content of the two-year progress report.
+The work plan must include the same elements as described in the IRP work plan in subsection (1), including an updated schedule for all elements described in WAC 480-100-630.

-(3) Two-year progress report.
-Unless otherwise ordered by the commission, at least every two years after the utility files its integrated resource plan, a utility must file a two-year progress report.
-In this report, a utility must update its load forecast,demand-side resource assessment including a new conservation potential assessment, portfolio analysis and preferred portfolio.
+(4) Two-year progress report.
+Unless otherwise ordered by the commission, at least every two years after the utility files its IRP, a utility must file a two-year progress report.

+(a) In this report, a utility must update its:

+(i) load forecast;

+(ii) demand-side resource assessment including a new conservation potential assessment;

+(iii) resource costs; and

+(iv) the portfolio analysis and preferred portfolio.

+(b) The progress report must include other updates that are necessary due to changing state or federal requirements, or significant changes to economic or market forces.

+(c) The progress report must also update for any elements found in the utility’s current Clean Energy Implementation Plan, as described in WAC 480-100-640.

-WAC 480-100-620 Public participation.
+WAC 480-100-630 Public participation in an integrated resource plan.

-Consultations with commission staff and public participation are essential to the development of an effective integrated resource plan and two-year progress report.
-The utility must inform, consult, and involve stakeholders in the development of its integrated resource plan and its two-year progress report.
+A utility’s consultations with commission staff and public participation are essential to the development of an effective integrated resource plan (IRP) and two-year progress report.
+The utility must demonstrate and document how it considered public input in the development of its IRP and two-year progress report through the advisory group process and other public participation.
+Examples of how a utility may incorporate public input include: using modeling scenarios, sensitivities, and assumptions stakeholders proposed; indicating whether and how the utility used public input; and communicating to stakeholders about how the utility used public input in its analysis and decision-making, including explanations for why any public input was not used.

-(1) The utility must consult with stakeholders in developing the timing and extent of meaningful and inclusive public participation identified in the work plan for both the integrated resource plan and the two-year progress report.
-As part of its work plan, the utility must provide a link to its website which must be accessible to the public.
+(1) The utility must consult with stakeholders in advance of developing the timing and extent of meaningful and inclusive public participation identified in work plans for IRPs and two-year progress reports.
+As part of its work plans, the utility must provide a link to its website which must be accessible to the public.
 The website must be updated in a timely manner and contain the following information:

-(a) Meeting summaries and materials for integrated resource plan advisory group meetings, including materials for future meetings.
+(a) Meeting summaries and materials for advisory group meetings, including materials for future meetings;

-(b) A current schedule of integrated resource plan advisory group meetings and significant topics to be covered, actively updated by the company, with meeting materials made available and changes highlighted; and
+(b) A current schedule of advisory group meetings and significant topics to be covered, actively updated by the company, with meeting materials made available and changes highlighted;

-(c) Information on how the public may participate in integrated resource plan advisory group meetings.
+(c) Information on how the public may participate in advisory group meetings; and

+(d) Public comments received to date, including responses communicating how input was considered or used.

-(2) The utility must make available completed presentation materials for each integrated resource plan advisory group meeting at least five (5) business days prior to the meeting.
+(2) The utility must make available completed presentation materials for each advisory group meeting at least five (5) business days prior to the meeting.

-(3) The commission will hear comment on the draft integrated resource plan at a public hearing scheduled after the utility files its draft plan.
-The commission will accept comments in written, electronic, and other formats, as outlined in the commission’s notice for public meeting and opportunity to comment.
+(3) The commission will hear comment on the draft IRP at a public hearing scheduled after the utility files its draft IRP.
+The commission will accept comments in electronic and any other available formats, as outlined in the commission’s notice for public meeting and opportunity to comment.

 (4) The utility must file with the commission completed presentation materials at least five (5) business days prior to the public meeting.